Curriculum

 2. Professional preparation; and

-3. Development of self understanding and awareness.
+3. Development of self-understanding and awareness.

 During the first week of classes, students are introduced to sensation and perception training.
 This awareness is used to learn proper body mechanics and minimize stress during the practice of massage.
 With this foundation, students move through the program to become sensitive, competent, professional massage therapists.